Proxmox VE

 - Initial Credentials: root@pam

-- Best Practice: Create separate admin account immediately
+- Best Practice: Create a separate admin user, enable TFA/WebAuthn, and restrict root login

 Web Interface Key Sections